Brinton Smith, Interim Principal

-Mrs. Michelle Stringer has been classically homeschooling her children for the past 5 years.
-She has been involved in Classical Conversations and has most recently been a part of Veritas Home School Cooperative here in Tallahassee for the past 2 years teaching preschoolers.
-She really enjoys the administrative and planning portion of education and is excited about being a part of the Tallahassee Classical School Administration.
+Mrs. Michelle Stringer classically homeschooled her children for a period of five years.
+She was involved in Classical Conversations and Veritas Home School Cooperative, where she taught preschoolers for two years.
+She really enjoys administrative and planning work.
 Mrs. Stringer holds a Bachelor of Science Degree in Business Marketing from the University of North Florida in Jacksonville, FL.
 She has experience working as an Administrative Assistant for various churches and as the Internal Marketing & Communications Assistant at the Jacksonville Symphony Orchestra.
 Mrs. Stringer also has experience traveling abroad teaching English as a Second Language (ESL) and enjoys learning about other cultures.